Julianoeichelberger/DBuild/README.md

 # DBuild is a way to compile Delphi Application/package easily (CI/CD).
 Work with BPL/DLL/EXE and Win32 and Win64.

-e.g: DBuild.exe -lp -b -ci -cfg "c:/DBuild.json"
+e.g: DBuild.exe -lp -b -ci -cfg "c:/DBuild.yaml"

 Param -lp  you can reset the delphi librarypath;

 Param -b   you'll make the build of the projects defined in DBuild.json;

+param -1 to install packages

 Param -ci  Execute in continuoes integration mode (without waiting for command);